moritzblum/word_embedding_space_exploration/README.md

 ### Motivation and Idea

-Word embeddings are a sett of language modeling techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors.
-One methods to generate such a mapping are neural networks which are used in [Word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
+Word embeddings are a set of language modeling techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors.
+One method to generate such a mapping are through neural networks which are used in [Word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
 The objective is to have words with similar context occupy close spatial positions.
-They are used in many different NLP tasks and have shown to be a good working word representation.
+Another important fact is, that they are reducing the number of dimensions in comparison to one hot encoding of words.
+They are used in many different NLP tasks and have shown to be a good working word representation and.
 But these mappings are from a discrete word space to another discrete vector space and new fantasy words with an understandable and derivable meaning have no associated vector in the word embedding space, because these were never learned.

 The goal of this project is to verbalize points in the word embedding space, which were not trained.
-Doing this will give us deeper insights into the space of word embeddings e.g. in therms of word locations and could have multiple applications like e.g. understanding NN training results.
+Doing this will give us deeper insights into the space of word embeddings e.g. in terms of word locations and could have multiple applications like e.g. understanding NN training results.

-Assuming a function exists that maps continuous vectors into words, it should be possible to learn it with a neural network, since these can approximate any possible function arbitrary close.
+Assuming a function exists that maps continuous vectors into words, it should be possible to learn this function with a neural network, since these can approximate any possible function arbitrary close.
 If you then enter a new vector into the function, the output should be as meaningful as possible.
-For example, a vector between book and poster could output bookster.
-And the distance between the two words could be continuously traversed and one should then be able to observe a fluid change in the output word that is related to the position.
+For example, a vector between book and poster could output bookster or any other meaningful mixture of these words.
+Furthermore, the distance between the two words could be continuously traversed and one should then be able to observe a fluid change in the output word that is related to the position.
-In addition, Word vectors can be added and then verbalized whose combination actually had no verbalized meaning.
+In addition, word vectors can be added and then verbalized whose combination actually had no verbalized meaning.

 ### Setup

 To verbalize word embedding vectors, a function that maps high dimensional vectors to strings is required.
-Since the words are different in length, a sequence-generation RNN (one-to-many) with LSTM cells is used.
+Since the words are different in length, a sequence-generation RNN (one-to-many) with LSTM cells can be used.
-In this project the decision was made on LSTM cells, but with the similar GRUs one would expect the same behavior.
+In this project the decision was made in LSTM cells, but with the similar GRUs one would expect the same behavior.

 Input to the network are the raw word embedding vectors and the output is a sequence of vectors, where each vector is a char in one-hot encoding.
-After each word is a EOS (end of sequence) token.
-For training the Stanford Glove and Google pre trained Word2Vec databases are used, which contain the training data in vector string tuples.
+Each word ends with a EOS (end of sequence) token.
+For training the Stanford Glove and Google pre trained Word2Vec databases are used, which contain the training data in (vector, string) tuples.
-During training, a DataGenerator generates a batch in the correct format out of tone of these corpora.
+During training, a DataGenerator generates a batch in the correct format out of these corpora.
 Choosing a validation set is not easy, so this will be discussed in more detail in the next section.